Vaei/PushPawn/README.md

 ## Example
 This was initially created for the upcoming project with the working title "Isekai" and is offered freely under the MIT License.
 This game also makes the AI play a push animation and yell at the player, which is not included, however the helper functions for building this are included.

+Here is the preview from a minimal Third Person Example project (see "How to Use" to obtain this).
+This footage was obtained with >200ms and `p.netshowcorrections 1` - as you can see, it doesn't desync abnormally.

 ![example usage](https://github.com/Vaei/repo_files/blob/main/PushPawn/preview.gif)

 ## Difficulty